kcbutler456/sar-cluster-analysis/README.md

 ## Clustering and evaluating goodness of cluster

 Based on the results from the "elbow" method of determining the best number of clusters, I wanted to compare how the k-means algorithm does with two and three clusters.
 After analyzing the results (presented below), I decided to continue with three clusters for analysis.
-Additionally, I scanned the results from the hierachical clustering method.
+Additionally, I scanned the results from the hierarchical clustering method.
 It produced similar results.

 ```html
 km2 <- kmeans(sar[2:8], 2, nstart = 25)